Take a Word.... Time: Etymology, Definitions and a Potted Autobiography

 This time we’re looking at a noun which has been around since time immemorial: time!

 So far, I’ve had a great time manipulating these words and I hope you’ve had a good time reading them.
-It’s high time I published another and this one was suggested by Bill Holland (http://hubpages.com/@billybuc).
+It’s high time I published another and this one was suggested by a fellow writer, Bill Holland.
 In fact, it’s about time I got on with it!

 For a change, there is no short story or poem; just a trip through my own time to consider how much times have changed in passing.
-Hope you can spend time enjoying the journey with me.
+I hope you spend time enjoying the journey with me.

 Old English tīma, of Germanic origin; related to tide, which it superseded in temporal senses.
 The earliest of the current verb senses (dating from late Middle English) is ‘do (something) at a particular moment’.